Advantages and Disadvantages of Integrated Pest Management

 Individual farmers and all those involved in IPM have to be educated about their options in the various methods available.
 Different pests or growing conditions may need different techniques to be effective.

-A successful application of this method is a learning process that requires flexibility and willingness to learn new information and take new steps on rather frequent basis.
+A successful application of this method is a learning process that requires flexibility and willingness to learn new information and take new steps on a rather frequent basis.
 This method often requires consultation with experts or discussion with those who have already successfully applied selected measures in a similar situation.

 #2 Needs time and resources to develop the strategy